PhABC/neuroSummerSchools/Summerschools_List.md

 ## [Neurobiology (DL: February 1, 2017)](http://www.mbl.edu/education/courses/neurobiology/)
-*Marine Biological Laboratory, Chicago, US ~ June 2 - July 31, 2017*
+*Marine Biological Laboratory, Woods Hole, US ~ June 2 - July 31, 2017*

 A hallmark of this course is the extensive lab work done in close collaboration with expert faculty.
 The course is divided into three sections: Electrophysiology, Imaging, and Molecular Neurobiology.
 These are taught by separate groups of faculty, usually six in each section, and with many guest lecturers.
 Each section begins with specific training in core laboratory techniques; students then undertake one- to two-week directed or independent projects using the methods they have learned.
 Didactic lectures are combined with laboratory experience in order to establish a strong conceptual foundation for each section.
 A typical day has 3 hours of lecture and 10 hours of lab.